alonshrestha/blog.alonshrestha.com.np/_posts/2019-10-19-Working-with-Compession-and-Archive-In-Linux.md

 |   u  | Updates an archive; only newer files will be written to the archive |
 |   C  |  Changes the working directory before performing the command.  |
 |   r  |  Appends files to an archive. |

+{% include summaryCallout.html heading= "Summary" content= "In this articel, you learned how to manage and work with Linux file management tools.
+Please free to write me if need any help." %}

+> **Reference**
+>  > Red Hat® RHCSA™/RHCE® 7 Cert Guide: Red Hat Enterprise Linux 7 (EX200 and EX300) Sander van Vugt.